Need for Higher Consciousness

 Neuroscience today is learning how consciousness is related to brain function.
 It has verified through research that Yoga and meditation can relieve stress and promote higher brain activity.

-Modern physics has deconstructed physical reality, revealing that apparent physical objects are but illusions of the senses.
+Yet modern physics has deconstructed physical reality, revealing that apparent physical objects are but illusions of the senses.
 What actually exists behind physical reality are subtle waves and particles out of which force fields arise and create the appearance of solid matter.
 Some scientists posit a unitary field of consciousness to explain the coherence of the laws of nature, an insight shared by yogic science.

 Modern medical science, however, has not progressed as far in deconstructing physical reality.
 It tries to understand human consciousness according to subtle chemical reactions in the brain.
 It does not as yet posit a unitary field of consciousness behind the brain, which Yoga has long proposed, and which seems logical given what physics suggests, though this may be its next step of development.